Research

 For example, although construal levels are generated spontaneously, do people consciously adjust their level of construal when remembering their past to serve their goals?

 On the other side, although complex processing is often thought to only occur consciously, do people have the ability to process complex tasks unconsciously?
-With respect to this question, I led a direct replication of Sklar et al.’s 2012 paper which found that people are able to do multi-step arithmetic calculations outside of awareness.
+With respect to this question, I led direct replication of Sklar et al.’s 2012 paper which found that people are able to do multi-step arithmetic calculations outside of awareness.

 My interest in unconscious processing has also led me to examine the predictive validity of different indirect measures.